HIV Testing: Understanding the Process, Importance, and Options

 Where can I get tested for HIV?

-HIV testing is widely available through various healthcare providers and community organizations.
-Some common options include:
+HIV testing is widely available through various channels:

 -